dasaptaerwin/nutrient2018/README.md

-# nutrient2018
+# nutrient_2018
-This repository hosts files related to the following project "Nutrient dynamics at the interface between surface water and groundwater with aquatic vegetation in Cikapundung river".
+This repository hosts files related to the following project **Nutrient dynamics at the interface between surface water and groundwater with aquatic vegetation in Cikapundung river**.
 This project is funded by Kemenristekdikti 2018.
 The posts in this document were upload as log notebook to the Simlitabmas Server.

 Principal team:
 - [Dasapta Erwin Irawan (PI, ITB)](https://scholar.google.co.id/citations?user=Myvc78MAAAAJ&hl=en) and